What is Warren Buffett’s net worth?

 Warren Buffett buys Berkshire Hathaway

-Management refused, and Buffett lashed out, buying control and kicking the former management out.
+Management refused and Buffett lashed out, buying control and kicking the former management out.

-He started building his empire with the acquisition of two small insurance groups.
-These companies gave Warren Buffett an edge.
+He started building on his empire with the acquisition of two small insurance groups.
+These companies gave Buffett an edge.
 Insurers have large portfolios of investments, giving Buffett a lot of flexibility around where and when he could invest.
 Over the years, the company has continued to acquire other insurance companies, including GEICO and General Re.

 Despite these additional investments and diversification, Berkshire’s insurance businesses remain at the core of the group today.
 Berkshire Hathaway also owns a load of other well-known companies, including the battery brand Duracell and Dairy Queen ice cream parlours.
+Buffett now has 41 stocks in his Berkshire Hathaway portfolio.

-Warren Buffett’s investing method
+Warren Buffett’s investing style

 Buffett is known for his successful investing style.
 Historically, he has searched for undervalued companies that have a strong foundation and a competitive edge within a specific market.
 He then invests in these companies for the long term.